 Each academic program also has class representatives.
-A class representative serves as the voice of his or her specific program at Samuel Merritt University.
+A class representative serves as the voice of their specific program at Samuel Merritt University.
 They assist students in voicing their opinions to the SBA and the entire community.
 The SBA aspires to unify students from each program to invoke a sense of school pride.